icpctools/icpctools/README.md

 ## Contributing

 The ICPC Tools are developed, tested, and maintained by a group of ICPC volunteers.
 Bug reports, feature requests, and even just knowing what worked or didn't for your contest are always appreciated.
+Pull requests are also welcome, but if you want to implement a big feature it might be best to first create an issue to discuss it.

-Contributions are welcome in the form of PRs.
-To become a committer you must have a history of high quality bug reports, PRs, and be approved by Tim deBoer, John Clevenger, and Jeff Donahoo.
+To become a committer you must have a history of high quality bug reports, PRs, and be approved by the ICPC Tools team.

 ## License